pit9921/Dashboard_Quality-Reports_with_Plotly_Python/README.md

 ![Screenshot 2023-09-02 222006](https://github.com/pit9921/Dashboard---Quality-Reports/assets/77811022/66a7b682-6bbe-4588-88b9-da35ce42d375)

-To check the performance download from repository following files:
+To check the performance download from repository following files (in the same folder):
 - index.html
 - script.js
 - style.css

+and run the index.html file.